YasinEl/DarkMetabolome_figures/README.md

 Code and tables to produce the Figures to the DarkMetabolome paper

-# To reproduce the figure
+# To reproduce a figure

 1. Clone the repository using `git clone https://github.com/YasinEl/DarkMetabolome_figures.git`
 2. Set the working directory to /DarkMetabolome_figures